SAS commits $1B to AI-powered industry solutions

 Multiyear investment will fuel cloud-first solutions across numerous industries

 SAS, the leader in analytics, will invest $1 billion over the next three years to further develop advanced analytics solutions targeted at the unique needs of specific industries.
-In banking, government, insurance, health care, retail, manufacturing, energy and more, SAS will build upon its decadeslong focus on providing tailored solutions to industry challenges.
+In banking, government, insurance, health care, retail, manufacturing, energy, telecom/media and more, SAS will build upon its decadeslong focus on providing tailored solutions to industry challenges.
 This industry commitment and the rapid time-to-value these solutions deliver are key SAS differentiators.

 All industry solutions will run on SAS® Viya®, SAS’ cloud-native, massively parallel AI and analytics platform.